 Because we cannot guarantee the confidentiality of personal data sent on the internet you should never send your login details via email.

-If you ever receive a communication from us by post, email or by phone that you are concerned it is not genuine, please contact us using the contact details in Section 11.
+If you ever receive a communication from us by post, email or by phone that you are concerned is not genuine, please contact us using the contact details in Section 11.

 You must immediately inform us if you become aware, or suspect, that someone else has knowledge of your account details.

 If you have any concerns about the security of your own personal computers and mobile devices, we suggest you read the advice of Get Safe Online, which can be accessed at www.getsafeonline.org.